 In the Netherlands it is mandatory to have basic health insurance.
 Treatment by the GP is general health care and is therefore covered by the insurance companies.
 Of course this is the case when you have Dutch health insurance.
 Any additional (lab) testing does cost money but is deducted from your deductible.
 If you’ve paid of your whole deductible, anything else will be covered.

-If you have AON Insurance we can also declare the costs for a consultation for you.
+If you have AON Insurance we can also bill the costs directly to your insurance.
 We’ll need a copy of your ‘Certificate’ before we can do so.
 You can either bring a copy of this document or email it to us when you’re here.
-Unfortunately, with an AON insurance we can not help you here with blood withdrawal and the turning in of test materials.
-We will refer you to a location where you can do this at the counter.